rks101/eglinux/README.md

 systemd-coredump:x:999:999:systemd Core Dumper:/:/usr/sbin/nologin
 ```

-Linux user can belong to one or more groups.
-Group level rights can be defined for users inside it.
+Linux users can belong to one or more groups.
+Group-level rights can be defined for users inside it.
 User and group are two different things, they can have a same name.
 A user can belong to multiple groups for defined access rights.

-Notice /etc/group file, first column is a group name.
+Notice /etc/group file; the first column is a group name.

 ```
 $ cat /etc/group